-- Each member (A, B, C, D) in a group needs to take each leading role as per each experiment (#1, 2, 3, 4). - Three Major Roles in a Group: Self-assignment by each group members - Group Lead: Build a strong teamwork; Set a frequent group meeting schedule; Open an active group discussion; Arrange a team's easily-accessible virtual space to discuss, Raise productive questions, etc. - Lead in Calculation: Leading the calculations/sample calculations from the raw data to the post-process, etc. - Lead in Data management: Responsible to manage the data; to collect, arrange and distribute the post-processed data and calculations and information.
-Check if there is any missing calculation, etc. - \ 4 Experiments (#1, 2, 3, 4).
+- Each member (A, B, C, D) in a group needs to take each leading role as per each experiment (#1, 2, 3, 4). - Three Major Roles in a Group: Self-assignment by each group members - Group Coordinator: Build a strong teamwork; Set a frequent group meeting schedule; Open an active group discussion; Arrange a team's easily-accessible virtual space to discuss, Raise productive questions, etc. - Monitor and Calculation: Monitor the progress of the analysis and calculation of the experiments.
+Monitor the teamwork for the calculations/sample calculations from the raw data to the post-process, etc. - o Recorder and Data management: Responsible to manage the data; to collect, arrange and distribute the post-processed data and calculations and information.
+Check if there is any missing calculation, etc. - 4 Experiments (#1, 2, 3, 4).

-Exp#1- Internal Combustion Engine Test Exp#2- Refrigeration cycle test Exp#3- Convection HTR experiment Exp#4- Vibration monitoring
+Exp#1- Internal Combustion Engine Test

+Exp#2- Refrigeration cycle test

+Exp#3- Convection HTR experiment

+Exp#4- Vibration monitoring

-- A Group Lead
+o A - Group Lead

-- B/C- Lead in Calculation
+o B/C- Lead in Calculation

-- D- Lead in Data management
+o D- Lead in Data management